eduardoromero/QNudge/README.md

 ![Per-game distribution of time to play - Nudge](static/nudge-distribution-time-to-play.png)

-Nudge has shorter time to play for all the games, lighter tails, and the frequency of longer time to play is less pronounced that first-come first-served while still being relatively fair.
+Nudge has shorter time to play for all the games, "thinner" long tails, and the frequency of longer time to play is less pronounced that first-come first-served while still being relatively fair.